ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

-There is a strictly defined meaning (aka semantics) behind every element of _the diagram_, so that the diagram is in fact a _formalized specification_, which can be used to mechanically create and send the corresponding transaction to Ergo blockchain.
-We will see this in the next section, now let's look at the pieces one by one.
+There is a strictly defined meaning (aka semantics) behind every element of _the diagram_, so that the diagram is in fact a _formalized specification_, which can be used to mechanically create and send the corresponding transaction to Ergo blockchain, we will see this in the next section.

+Another way to look at the diagram as an executable spread-sheet-like flow of ERGs and tokens between boxes, where all transaction balances and conditions are validated.

+Now let's look at the pieces of the diagram one by one.

 ##### 1. Contract Wallet